NS2CDT/ns2_beta/README.md

 Join the official ns2 discord server (discord.gg/ns2) to leave feedback!

 ## Recent
+- 19/4/2020
+    - Fixed structures being detected but not visible if scanned
 - 17/4/2020
     - Fixed Gorge webs only cloaking from one endpoint.
 Will now use the shortest distance of both endpoints and midpoint.
     - Mines now only are revealed on the map for aliens when they are parasited or in combat.